andrewnicolalde/pandoc_resume/resume.md

 ----

-> Lover of all things computing, Second year Computer Science student at Royal Holloway, University of London, seeking fulfilling work in InfoSec or Software Development.
+> Lover of all things computing, Second year Computer Science student at Royal Holloway, University of London, seeking fulfilling work in InfoSec, WebDev or Software Development.

 > [AndrewN.co](http://andrewn.co/about/)